Need help with this?

 - Make the description relevant to your page, this of this as a brief description of what the page is about.
 Combined with the SEO title, this is what will appear in search results and is what will influence someone to visit your page

-- Keep the description less than 160 characters, Google may cut it off if it’s too long
+- Keep the description less than 160 characters, search engines may cut it off if it’s too long

 - Be descriptive, don’t just include a series of keywords, make this a legitimate sentence

 Well written content is by far the easiest way to improve your rankings.
 In the introduction to this page I said that search engines provide results ranked by the relevancy of the content to the search term.
 Search engines have become very smart at reading content.
 They are no longer looking to see if you included keywords in the first and last paragraphs, or if you are using your keywords based on some frequency algorithm.
 These days you should consider that search engines read understand content and can recognize when content is coherent, well written, on point and informative.

 Here are some simple rules to follow when writing content:

 - Write your content for humans, not for search engines, it’s humans who are going to read your content

 - The first paragraph is typically the most read paragraph on the page, it should contain the most relevant content and summarize what the page is about